17 Apr TEACHING SPECIAL NEEDS TRUSTS AT THE MIAMI-DADE COUNTY PROBATE COURT

-The Miami-Dade County Probate Court holds “ex parte” hours on Tuesdays and Thursdays for lawyers to meet with the four probate judges on uncontested matters.
-Prior to meeting with these judges, lawyers must have their petitions and orders reviewed by ex parte clerks.
-These clerks are trained to make sure that the pleadings presented to the judges are correct, and the orders are ready to be signed.
-As a result of decreased court funding from the Florida Legislature, recent law school graduates who have passed the Bar volunteer their time to serve as “ex parte” clerks.
+The Miami-Dade County Probate Court receives petitions and orders to establish various types of special needs trusts..
+Prior to the judges ruling on these petitions and orders, lawyers must have their petitions and orders reviewed by case managers.
+These case managers are trained to make sure that the pleadings presented to the judges are correct, and the orders are ready to be signed.

-In an effort to help teach these new lawyers about probate and guardianship procedure, experienced probate and guardianship attorneys have held special sessions on various topics such as Summary Administration and Accountings for Guardianship.
+In an effort to help teach these case managers about probate and guardianship procedure, experienced probate and guardianship attorneys have held special sessions on various topics such as Summary Administration and Accountings for Guardianship.
 These training sessions have been video taped for future use by new attorneys.

 Special Needs Trusts are a complex practice area involving Medicaid and other Public Benefits, Probate, Guardianship, Real Estate and the proper drafting of Wills and Trusts.
 After watching this informative video, please contact the Elder Law Center of Mondschein and Mondschein, P.A. for more information.